 The Asian Studies Program draws from courses in literature, history, politics, music, art history, anthropology, religion, and economics.
 With program faculty, students select a regional and disciplinary focus to create a coherent program of study.
 Although the program focuses on China, Japan, and South and Southeast Asia, students can investigate other regions.
 Intellectual emphasis is placed on comparative perspectives, both within Asia and with other regions.

-For graduation, Asian studies students should complete a minimum of 40 credits in Asian studies.
-Four credits (one course) must be an Asian studies core course treating an aspect of Asia in comparative perspective.
+For graduation, Asian Studies students should complete a minimum of 40 credits in Asian Studies.
+Four credits (one course) must be an Asian Studies core course treating an aspect of Asia in comparative perspective.
 The Senior Project topic may be specific to a particular culture or may be comparative.

 Students in Chinese and Japanese studies focusing on language and literature must have a minimum of 44 credits.
-They should complete at least three years of language study in either Chinese or Japanese and four courses cross-listed with Asian studies.
+They should complete at least three years of language study in either Chinese or Japanese and four courses cross-listed with Asian Studies.
 Of these, at least two courses should be on the literature of the student’s primary region, one course on the literature of another part of East Asia, and one course in non-Asian literature, preferably oriented toward literary theory.

-Students in Chinese and Japanese studies focusing on the arts and/or social studies should complete at least two years of language study in either Chinese or Japanese and five courses cross-listed with Asian studies.
+Students in Chinese and Japanese studies focusing on the arts and/or social studies should complete at least two years of language study in either Chinese or Japanese and five courses cross-listed with Asian Studies.
 Of these, at least two courses should be in the primary discipline and region.
 At least one other course should be on the primary region of interest, plus one course in the primary discipline but that considers an area outside of Asia.
 Students of Chinese and Japanese studies should incorporate materials involving either language into their Senior Projects.

-); and the Division of Social Studies (Anime and Culture in Post-War Japan, Cultural Politics of the Raj, South Asian Politics, South Asian Modernities, China in the Eyes of the West, Introduction to Modern Japanese History, Economic History of Modern Asia, Hindu Religious Traditions, Buddhist Thought and Practice, Women and Buddhism
+); and the Division of Social Studies (Japanization and Culture in Postwar Japan, Cultural Politics of the Raj, South Asian Politics, South Asian Modernities, China in the Eyes of the West, Introduction to Modern Japanese History, Economic History of Modern Asia, Hindu Religious Traditions, Buddhist Thought and Practice, Women and Buddhism